Feminism in Mexico: Post-1990

 In 1991, there were a number of constitutional changes as Mexico sought to join the North American Free Trade Agreement with the U.S. and Canada.
 The 1917 Constitution had strong anticlerical measures that restricted the role of the Catholic Church in Mexico.
 A major reform established freedom of religious belief, granted open practice of all religions, and was an opening for the Catholic Church to participate in politics.
-For the first time in the 20th century, established diplomatic relations between Mexico and the Vatican.Vargas, Jorge A. "Mexico's Legal Revolution: An Appraisal of Its Recent Constitutional Changes, 1988–1995."
-25 Georgia Journal of International and Comparative Law, 497-559 (1996).
+For the first time in the 20th century, established diplomatic relations between Mexico and the Vatican.
 Almost immediately, the Catholic church launched a campaign opposing family planning and a condom distribution program the Mexican government was sponsoring as part of an HIV/AIDS prevention program.
 In reaction, the feminist movement began studying pro-choice movements in France and the United States, to analyze how to direct the discourse in Mexico.
 In 1992 they formed the Grupo de Information en Reproduction Elegida (GIRE) (Information Group on Reproductive Choice).
 Transforming the discussion from whether one was for or against abortion to focus on who should decide was a pivotal change in forward-progress of the abortion debate in Mexico.
 In order the gauge the public perception, GIRE in conjunction with Gallup polling, completed national surveys in 1992, 1993 and 1994, which confirmed that over 75% of the population felt that the decision of family planning should belong to a woman and her partner.